+A care package is a great way to show someone in eating disorder treatment that you care about them.
+Receiving a care package will help make their stay in residential treatment just a little bit brighter.
 Eating disorder treatment is hard to go through.
 A care package is a great way to connect with your child, partner, friend, or loved one.
-It’s a wonderful reminder that you support their recovery and are cheering them on.
+Itโs a wonderful reminder that you support their recovery and are cheering them on.

 Why send a care package to someone who has an eating disorder?

 An eating disorder is a serious illness.
-However, unlike other illnesses like a broken arm or even cancer, most people don’t really understand eating disorders.
+However, unlike other illnesses like a broken arm or even cancer, most people donโt really understand eating disorders.
 Like all mental illnesses, eating disorders carry an unnecessary stigma, which can make it hard for friends, family, and loved ones to know how to respond.

 People who have eating disorders can feel lonely and isolated.
 They may feel ashamed or guilty about their illness.
 But just like anyone who is facing a medical challenge, friends, family, and loved ones can really help by showing up, talking, and helping to care for someone who has an eating disorder.

 Sending a care package is a great way to show support for someone who has an eating disorder.
-Whether the person is in treatment at a care facility or at home, it’s a loving, wonderful way to show that you care.
+Whether the person is in treatment at a care facility or at home, itโs a loving, wonderful way to show that you care.

-Free Download: How To Parent A Child With An Eating Disorder
+Free Guide: How Parents Can Help A Child With An Eating Disorder

 Sending a care package to an eating disorder treatment center

 Eating disorder treatment facilities are a place where eating disorder recovery takes place in a managed care setting.
 These facilities make an effort to make the living conditions home-like.
-But just like any situation when you’re away from home, it can feel a bit institutional, and it’s nice to receive packages.
+But just like any situation when youโre away from home, it can feel a bit institutional, and itโs nice to receive packages.

-If you’re thinking of sending a care package to a person in an eating disorder treatment facility, it’s a good idea to call the facility and ask about their policies first.
+If youโre thinking of sending a care package to a person in an eating disorder treatment facility, itโs a good idea to call the facility and ask about their policies first.
 Unfortunately, not all facilities accept care packages, and many will check the package before it is given to the person in care.
-It’s best to know what you can and cannot do before you start putting a care package together.
+Itโs best to know what you can and cannot do before you start putting a care package together.

 But if you can send a care package, then I recommend that you do.
-Everyone I’ve spoken to who received a care package during eating disorder treatment was grateful and appreciated the thought and care.
+Everyone Iโve spoken to who received a care package during eating disorder treatment was grateful and appreciated the thought and care.
 A care package is a great way for family members, loved ones, and friends to connect with a person while they are recovering from an eating disorder.
 They are a great way to remind someone that you are thinking about them, love them, and support their recovery.

 Great care package ideas for eating disorder recovery

 I asked people who have been in eating disorder treatment what they want.
-Here’s what they said:
+Hereโs what they said:

 Art/Craft Supplies